pippim/pippim.github.io/programs/tim-ta.md

 **KEY FEATURES:**

+- Enter new projects, or *Drag and Drop* new projects.
+- Use stock alarm sounds, or *Drag and Drop* new custom sound files.
 - Share projects with other browsers, devices and users.
+- Projects stored in local storage and not a website.
 - Unlimited number of projects and project tasks.
 - Optional repeat a project's tasks multiple times in what is called a set.
 - Prompts to begin each task and each set (when more than 1).
 - Alarm sounds and messages are displayed when task timer ends.
-- Upload custom sound files or choose from stock alarm sound files.
 - Backup Tim-ta projects and tasks (Configuration) for sharing.
 - Upload Tim-ta Configuration from other browsers, devices or users.
 - Run project timers in a separate, smaller, pop-up window.